chneau/x/README.md

 x deploy

 # TODO: add a magic env var that tells the current git comit short hash for tagging and usage on the deploy file
+# TODO: make the image name the service name if not provided
+# TODO: if the repository or image or service is single - make it the default for all above
 ```